The School Board

 Becoming a School Trustee

 School board elections are a great opportunity to get involved in public education – by voting or running as a candidate for school trustee.
 School board elections are held every four years, in conjunction with municipal elections, on the fourth Wednesday in October.
 The next election will be held on October 24, 2018.
 View the HSD Elections page.

-In order to run for school trustee, a candidate must be a Canadian citizen who is at least 18 years old and an actual resident of the school division or district in which the candidate is running.
+In order to run for school trustee, a candidate must be a Canadian citizen who is at least 18 years old and an actual resident of the school division or district in which he or she is running.
 The following individuals are disqualified from serving as school trustee: a Member of the Legislative Assembly or the Senate or House of Commons of Canada, a member of the council of a municipality, or a pupil in regular attendance at a school within the same school division or district.
 Employees may serve as trustee in the division or district where they work, but they are required to take a leave of absence to do so.

 Manitoba School Boards Association